 Abseil Compatibility Guidelines

-we will make a best effort to do so, as we resolve any issues we discover
+a best effort to adhere to these guidelines as we resolve any issues with the

 This document details what we expect from well-behaved users, and what

 we will offer in exchange.
 Any usage of Abseil libraries outside of